 If you’re a DIYer, learn how to self-install Suddenlink internet.

-AT&T provides AT&T U-verse in select areas and DIRECTV nationwide.
+AT&T provides AT&T TV and DIRECTV nationwide.
 (AT&T U-verse is no longer available.)

 - 1-year contract